sylus-squared/skidX/README.md

 Some sandboxes that do static code analysis can tell if some minecraft rats are malicious ([hybird analysis](https://www.hybrid-analysis.com/) has been most consistent for me), they do not work well if the sample is obfuscated.

-And while there are solutions to tell if a mod is malicious (see [isthisarat](https://isthisarat.com) (isthisarat has been down for a long time without any communication from the dev)) extracting the C2 can be difficult by just analysing the code (especially if its been obfuscated). <br/>
+And while there are solutions to tell if a mod is malicious (see [ratterscanner](https://ratterscanner.com)) extracting the C2 can be difficult by just analysing the code (especially if its been obfuscated). <br/>

 This project aims to change that. <br/>